learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 # Xcode

+## Overview

+In this lesson, we'll take a deeper dive into Xcode.

-## Objectives
+## Learning Objectives

-1. Get acquainted with Xcode just enough to start playing with Swift.
+* Get acquainted with Xcode just enough to start playing with Swift.
-2. Distinguish the four main areas of Xcode and how to find information printed to Console Output Viewer.
+* Distinguish the four main areas of Xcode and how to find information printed to Console Output Viewer.
-3. Say hello to the iOS Simulator.
+* Say hello to the iOS Simulator.

 ## What is Xcode?